assantoss/site/README.md

 # site
-Aplicação de Teste
+Testing aplication
-1. Criação de VPC, subnets, IGW, Security Groups e ACLS
+1. Create VPC, subnets, IGW, Security Groups and ACLs
-1. Site estático com conteúdo hospedado em um bucket na AWS.
+2. Static site with content in bucket S3
-2. Utilização do Route 53, CloudFormation e CloudFront
+3. Utilization of Route53, cloudformation and cloudfront
-3. Utilização de uma SDK em Python e configurações de gatilhos utilizando o LAMBDA.
+4. Utilization of SDK developering Python and configuration of trigger with lambda
-4. Conversão de videos utilizando os serviços Elastic Trascoder e o Elemental Media Convert
+5. Convertions of video using services of elastic transcoder and elemental media convert